HealthBioscienceIDEAS/microscopy-novice/episodes/filetypes-and-metadata.md

 ```

-- Go to the folder where 'mitocheck.ome.tiff' was saved and look at the file
+- Go to the folder where '00001_01.ome.tiff' was saved and look at the file
 sizes of the newly written images (`test-tiff`, `test-png`,
 `test-jpg-high-quality` and `test-jpg-low-quality`).
 Which is biggest?
 Which is smallest?